smbache/ensurer/README.md

 If one does not deal with these ambiguities and risks appropriately, some resulting errors may be hard to track down and may propagate in unexpected ways.
-It is desirable to get an error as soon as a value does not have the correct type or does not satisfy certain criteria.
+It is desirable to get an error immediately when a value does not have the correct type or does not satisfy certain criteria.

 "Ensuring values" is here meant as a "contract", or a set of conditions,